Please sign up below for important news about the work of The Carter Center and special event invitations.

 In July 2013, Colombia publicly announced that it became the first country in the Americas to receive World Health Organization verification of eliminating river blindness.
-Ecuador and Mexico marked the next two victories in the campaign to eliminate river blindness, receiving official verification of elimination in 2014 and 2015, respectively.
-Guatemala has also eliminated transmission of the disease, and filed its request for verification of elimination in March of 2015.
+Ecuador, Mexico, and Guatemala each marked their own victories in the campaign to eliminate river blindness, receiving official verification of elimination in 2014, 2015, and 2016, respectively.

 Today, as the result of highly successful national programs, this once "neglected" tropical disease has been wiped out from 95 percent of the region and no one need fear becoming blind from river blindness in the Americas.